Buashei/terminal-website/README.md

     docker-compose up --build
     ```

-  - Install the Visual Studio Code extensions if you haven't already:
+  - Open the Visual Studio Code in root direction of project.

-    - ms-azuretools.vscode-docker
-    - dbaeumer.vscode-eslint
-    - esbenp.prettier-vscode

-  - Run the `Dev Containers: Attach to Running Container...` command from the Command Palette (F1), and select the `terminal-fe` project.
+  - Run the `Dev Containers: Reopen in Container...` command from the Command Palette (F1), and select the `terminal-fe` project.

+  - Every necessary extensions and settings will be installed and configured when DevContainer is run for the first time

 - ### Normal startup